 Use the

-mysql_store_result()function to store the query result set in aMYSQL_RESstructure.&con_oboracleis a pointer to a database connection object from which the result set is obtained.Check whether the result set is empty.
-If the result set is empty, the query result set fails to be stored.
-In this case, execute the following code block.
+mysql_store_result()function to store the query result set in aMYSQL_RESstructure.&con_oboracleis a pointer to the database connection object, specifying the connection object to obtain the result set.Check whether the result set is empty.
+If the result set is empty, it indicates that the query result set storage failed, and execute the following code block.

 Use

-rowvariable of theMYSQL_ROWtype to store data in each row.Call the
+rowof theMYSQL_ROWtype to store the data of each row.Use the

-mysql_fetch_row()function to retrieve the data in the result set row by row and store the data in each row in therowvariable.
-Thewhileloop iterates until all rows in the result set are retrieved.
-In the loop, print the data of each row.row[0],row[1], androw[2]represent the values of the first, second, and third columns in the current row, respectively.
+mysql_fetch_row()function to retrieve data from the result set row by row and store the data of each row in therowvariable.
+Thewhileloop continues to iterate until all rows in the result set are retrieved.
+In the loop, print the data of each row.row[0],row[1], androw[2]respectively represent the values of the first, second, and third columns in the current row.

 Release resources and close the connection to the database.
-Perform the following steps:
+The specific steps are as follows:

 Use

 mysql_close(&con_oboracle)to close the connection to the database and release the resources occupied by the connection object.&con_oboracleis a pointer to the database connection object.
-You can call themysql_close()function to close the connection to the database and release the resources related to the connection object.Use
+By calling themysql_close()function, you can close the connection to the database and release the resources related to the connection object.Use

 mysql_free_result(result); mysql_close(&con_oboracle); printf("finish\n"); return 0; }